KiDS-1000: Weak lensing and intrinsic alignment around luminous red galaxies: Fitting procedure

 where $\mathbf{D}$ is the data vector, $\mathbf{M(\theta)}$ is the model evaluated for the set of parameters $\mathbf{\theta}$, and $\mathbf{C}^{-1}$ is the inverse of the data covariance matrix.
-We employ 120 walkers.
-The priors for the HOD parameters are reported in Table~\ref{tab:HODpriors} and are based on previous results in the literature.
-In particular, while we broadly follow the choice of the priors in \citet{Bilicki2021}, we adopt more informative priors in the following cases: $\sigma_{\rm c}$ has been shown to be tightly constrained by current measurements as investigated in \citet[][see e.g. their Fig. 6]{Cacciato2014}; $\gamma_1$ is expected to be poorly constrained by a luminous sample such as the LRGs: here we follow \citet{Cacciato2014}, but rather than fixing it we provide an informative prior centred on the best-fit value in \citet[][]{Cacciato2013}; the prior for $\gamma_2$ is typically extremely broad: however, the best-fit values obtained for different samples are all in good agreement and span the range $0.2-2.0$ \citep[][]{Cacciato2013, Cacciato2014, vanUitert2016GAMAgroups, Dvornik2018, Bilicki2021}: we thus restrict the sample to the range $\mathcal{U}(0,2)$.
-We also reduce the range of $f_{\rm c}$ based on some preliminary runs and exclude zero to avoid nonphysical behaviour of the model.
+We employed 120 walkers.
+The priors for the CLF parameters reported in Table~\ref{tab:HODpriors} are based on previous results in the literature.
+In particular, while we broadly follow the choice of the priors in \citet{Bilicki2021}, we adopted more informative priors in the following cases: $\sigma_{\rm c}$ has been shown to be tightly constrained by current measurements as investigated in \citet[][see e.g. their Fig. 6]{Cacciato2014}; whereas $\gamma_1$ is expected to be poorly constrained by a luminous sample, such as the LRGs.
+Here, we follow \citet{Cacciato2014}, but rather than fixing it, we provide an informative prior centred on the best-fit value in \citet[][]{Cacciato2013}; the prior for $\gamma_2$ is typically extremely broad, however, the best-fit values obtained for different samples are all in good agreement and span the range $0.2-2.0$ \citep[][]{Cacciato2013, Cacciato2014, vanUitert2016GAMAgroups, Dvornik2018, Bilicki2021}.
+Thus, we restricted the sample to the range of $\mathcal{U}(0,2)$.
+We also reduce the range of $f_{\rm conc}$ based on some preliminary runs and exclude zero to avoid any non-physical behaviour in the model.